ibm-cloud-docs/discovery/sdu.md

    If you did not upload any documents earlier, return to the **Overview** screen by clicking the name of your collection in the upper left, or click the ![Manage Data](/images/icon_yourData.png) icon and choose your collection.
 Drag and drop documents into your collection, or click **browse from computer**.
 After you initially upload your documents, the **Upload documents** button displays on the upper right.
    {: important}

 1. Open the **Identify fields** tab.
-A maximum of twenty (20) documents from your collection automatically loads in the Smart Document Understanding editor.
+The number of documents displayed in the Smart Document Understanding editor varies based on your plan.

 You can use the toolbar at the top to complete the following actions:
 - Choose a document to annotate